kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-20-gulp-tutorial-3-build-clean-jekyll.markdown

 updated: 2015-03-09T12:32:00+02:00
 author: "Stefan Imhoff"
 og_image: "/assets/images/artikel/gulp-tutorial-3.jpg"
-description: "Gulp.js tutorial: How to write the tasks for cleaning files, generating the build and the website with Jekyll"
+description: "The ultimative tutorial and guide for Gulp.js: How to write tasks for cleaning files and folders, generating the build and the website with Jekyll."
 categories:
 - Code
 tags: